praetoriandigital/cub-docs/sso-external.md

 For now, we support only **IdP-initiated Login Flow** (when users are redirected from IdP to OneSource).
 But we can implement **SP-initiated Login Flow** if needed.

+To setup SAML 2.0 SSO we would provide you "SSO service URL" ('Single sign-on URL' in terms of OKTA, or "Relying party SAML 2.0 SSO service URL" in terms of Active Directory) and expect from you to provide us link to your SAML 2.0 IdP 'Metadata configuration' and configure those 'Attribute Statements': 'Email', 'LastName' and 'FirstName'.

 ### OAuth 2.0
 Currently, **OAuth 2.0** is used for login/registration on the PD sites with Facebook or Google accounts.
 Using OAuth 2.0 code authorization flow, we acquire the `access_token` and then using Graph API (for Facebook) or OpenID Connect `id_token` (for Google) we pull data about the user.
 If you wanted to use OAuth 2.0 for SSO, you would need to implement **OAuth 2.0 Code Authorization flow** (https://oauth.net/2/grant-types/authorization-code/) and **provide us some API to pull from your system the data required for user registration/login**.

+Bare minimum data that we need to register new user are `email`(or `username`), `first name` and `last name`.
+In some cases it may be required to pull some additional data (for example, organization membership), so, we would need API from you to pull this data.

 ## SCIM for users sync